-The Planning Department who are responsible for land use within Haringey through their management of the Local Plan and for ensuring that planning applications comply with the Local Plan
+The Planning Department who are responsible for land use within Haringey through their management of the Local Plan and for ensuring that planning applications comply with the Local Plan.

-The Regeneration Service who can support the development of new water features as a part of area-based regeneration and look to work with Highways to create SuDS schemes where viable within new projects.
+The Regeneration Service who can support the development of new water features as a part of area-based regeneration and work with Highways and Parks to create major new SuDS schemes, where viable within new projects.